Heading to Vietnam? We share the perfect way to spend 3 weeks in Vietnam including a Vietnam itinerary, things to know and what to pack!

 To begin with, start north.
 Hanoi is the capital of Vietnam and is the perfect place to start.
 You will notice a mixture of Southeast Asian, French and Chinese influences across the city but base yourself in the Old Quarter to soak in the real essence of Hanoi.

 If you have one month in Vietnam, you can also take an overnight train from Hanoi to Sapa to explore the gorgeous rice terraces.
+If you have 2 weeks in Vietnam starting in Hanoi, this itinerary still works for you but you may want to miss out a few stops and use flights to get around.

 We have a full Hanoi Travel Guide to help you plan your trip but here is a quick overview: